jpritikin/coach/content/docs/me/sex-ed/kids.md

 These proven techniques foster deep connection between partners in a couple;
 they are equally effective in the parent-child relationship.
 The aim?
-Communion,[^cohen2002] available when parent and child each voluntarily step back from Parts-driven behavior.
+Communion via play,[^cohen2002] available when parent and child each voluntarily step back from Parts-driven behavior.

 ### Navigation